-The numbers of UK-domiciled BME students starting full-time first degrees increased by 63 per cent in the 10 years to 2014-15, which compares with an increase in white entrants of 21 per cent over the same period.
+The number of UK-domiciled black and minority ethnic (BME) students starting full-time first degrees increased by 9.1 per cent in 2015-16 compared with the previous year.
+This makes an increase of 34 per cent since 2010-11; by contrast the number of white students increased by 5.5 per cent over the same period.

-Controlling for entry qualifications, black students are between five and 26 percentage points less likely than white students to get a higher classification degree, and Asian students are between five and 17 percentage points less likely.
+Most strikingly, non-white students are less likely to achieve a first or upper second class degree.
+Controlling for entry qualifications, black students are between six and 28 percentage points less likely than white students to get a higher classification degree, while Asian students are between three and 17 percentage points less likely.

 The differences exist at all levels of entry qualifications, so are even apparent among students who enter higher education with very high prior attainment.